Virtual product development

+An early adopter of VPD in the early 2000's was the U.S. Army's Tank-Automotive Research, Development, and Engineering Center (TARDEC) in Warren, Michigan.
+Working with Army vehicle development and production programs, TARDEC used its Advanced Collaborative Environment (ACE) to tailor and accelerate vehicle design, integration, production, and testing efforts.
+Notably, the Computer Aided Virtual Environment was used by the Brigade Combat Team program (later called the Stryker program) to develop and implement soldier-based design changes from CAVE design evaluations that were incorporated into vehicles in production without impacting the production schedule.

 VPD encompasses a wide variety of software tools to cover a product from the conception to the final design and even manufacturing.
 This path consists of various processes to be carried out at manufacturing level, testing procedures and the final design which is modified automatically based on the test results.
 One of the major advantages of VPD is its computer brain capability, which can simulate various complex load conditions at a time.
 Non-linear load conditions are not always possible to create at the testing centre where the prototypes are being tested in conventional testing methods.
 These complex conditions, if accommodated during testing, can yield more reliable product form.

+Innovation World’s Product Design Technologies section explores how AI, 3D printing, AR/VR, and smart manufacturing are transforming modern product development.
+It emphasizes faster prototyping, sustainable innovation, and automation.
+Key trends include user-centered design and intelligent systems that streamline production workflows.